DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware.md

 To avoid interfering with digital signals while measuring them, the mux output is buffered by an [op-amp](components/analog#op-amp-rail-to-rail-sot-23-5) (U404) before being divided by 2 with a pair of [10K resistors](components/passives#resistors-1-0402) (R406/R407).
 All those 330R series input resistors are intended to limit back powering to tolerable levels.

 :::info
-Due to a lack of inputs on the RP2040, SD card detect and over current detect are digital signals measured through the analog mux.
+Due to a lack of inputs on the RP2040, TF flash card detect and over current detect are digital signals measured through the analog mux.
 :::

 ## 8 IO Units